 Picture @ Bruce Shaffer

-Based on a mutual recognition of each People’s connection to the Land, they are developing understanding and solidarity despite their ideological differences.
+Roots is a unique bi-national initiative with a network of Israeli residents of the Gush Etsion settlements and Palestinians from neighboring towns and villages who have come to see each other as the partners who both need to make changes to end their conflict.
+Roots’ mission is to enhance dialogue, transformation and bridge-building and it is based on a mutual recognition of each People’s connection to the Land.
+Roots is about developing understanding and solidarity despite ideological differences.
 Roots is a place where local peoples can take responsibility.
 Their work is aimed at challenging the assumptions their communities hold about each other, building trust and creating a new discourse around the conflict in their respective societies.
 This is a grassroots and local model for making change — from the bottom up.

 COMBATANTS FOR PEACE

 Combatants for Peace was founded by ex-Israeli military and former Palestinian fighters, putting aside their weapons to show “there is another way” and standing together as a bi-national community which is based on non-violence !
 Their Alternative Memorial Day in Tel-Aviv, which brings together more and more participants every year to hear bereaved Palestinian and Israeli speakers, might one day become a mainstream event.

 A LAND FOR ALL – 2 STATES, 1 HOMELAND